josaum/zero-shot-gateaway/README.md

 ### 1. Ingestion (The Learning Phase)
 Feed the system some data.
 It will "learn" that these event types exist.

+**Configure via UI:**
+Use the Config panel in the sidebar to set webhook URL and batch size.

-**Configure the System (Reflexivity):**
+**Configure via API (Reflexivity):**
-First, tell the system where to send the ontology and what IRI to use.
+First, tell the system where to send the ontology.
 ```bash
 curl -X POST http://127.0.0.1:9382/ingest \
   -H "Content-Type: application/json" \